n8n-io/n8n-docs/docs/hosting/server-setups/aws.md

 ## Send to Kubernetes cluster

-Send all the manifests to the cluster with the following command:
+Send all the manifests to the cluster by running the following command in the `n8n-kubernetes-hosting` directory:

 ```shell
 kubectl apply -f .